When you use a mobile app and swipe right, flick upwards, click a link, or press a button, you’re experiencing interaction design.

 - Happiness – How do the users respond to the interaction experience?
-This can be monitored through surveys on customer satisfaction, net-promoter score, usability, XXX
+This can be monitored through surveys on customer satisfaction, net-promoter score, usability, etc.

 - Engagement – How involved and engaged are users?
-User interface data can help explore the users’ behaviour onsite, such as their frequency of visits and length of stay.
+User interface data can help explore the users’ behavior on-site, such as their frequency of visits and length of stay.

-- Retention – What is the difference between new users and those returning users over a period of time?
+- Retention – What is the difference between new users and returning users over time?
 Using an analytical dashboard, you can view the new and returning rates.

-- Task success – This is most relevant to interaction design and you can explore behavioural metrics to analyse an interaction’s effectiveness and efficiency (by measuring, for example, the time taken to achieve a task, error rates, how many people completed a task).
+- Task success – This is most relevant to interaction design and you can explore behavioral metrics to analyze an interaction’s effectiveness and efficiency (by measuring, for example, the time taken to achieve a task, error rates, how many people completed a task).